Hack the Garden again🔨

 Preparation

 Before we come together for the Hack the Garden event, we collect all the ideas which might be worth hacking on from the attendees.
 After that everyone votes for 3 topics he is interested in.
-The voting result is then a good starting point.
+The voting result are a good starting point.
 We also try to have people from different companies taking care of each topic to ensure the mixed knowledge will bring the best ideas.

 The following sections contain a brief summary of the topics that we were working on.
 A fully detailed summary can be found in the Gardener Community Hackathon Repo.